Harvey scores 2 TDs as UCF beats No. 20 Cincinnati 25-21

 Cincinnati: Outside of Montgomery’s touchdown run, the Bearcats couldn’t get anything established on the ground.

+”Sometimes things aren’t going well and you have to find other ways to get it done,” Fickell said. ”They forced us to throw the ball more, but that’s not how we want to play.”

 UCF: Keene’s experience from starting 10 games last year as a true freshman proved to be invaluable.
 He walked into a tough situation, but one he was familiar with.
-Keene put together his best drive of the day when the Knights needed it most and kept UCF in contention for the American Athletic Conference championship.
+Keene put together his best drive of the day when the Knights needed it most and kept UCF in contention for the conference championship.

 UP NEXT